vuejs/vuepress/packages/docs/docs/config/README.md

 - Type: `Object|Array`
 - Default: `undefined`

-Please refer to [plugin API >  Using a plugin](../plugin/README.md#using-a-plugin) to leran how to use a plugin.
+Please refer to [Plugin > Using a plugin](../plugin/README.md#using-a-plugin) to leran how to use a plugin.

 ## Markdown